 VLR Number :

 This is the dynamic information stored in the database.
 Upon registration of the phone, HLR gets a location update from the network.
 The location update has the VLR number.
 The VLR number is an MSISDN.
 If location updates get successful, the VLR number is stored in the database.
-Requests initiated from HLR will have a VLR number, as the destination address. to reach the roaming network of a phone.
+Requests initiated from HLR will have a VLR number, as the destination address to reach the roaming network of a mobile device.

 This is similar to the VLR number.
 Most of the time, MSC and VLR are co-located.
 This is the dynamic information stored in the database.